TS000/lighthouse-developer-portal/docs/deployment.md

 ```

 - There are two automated processes for deployment:
-  - The **Embark deployment** handles the creation and tagging of docker images, the creation of GitHub deployments, and the management of deployment definitions.
+  - The **Lighthouse Developer Portal Deployment** handles the creation and tagging of docker images, the creation of GitHub deployments, and the management of deployment definitions.
 These processes **push** changes.
   - The **Argo sync** handles the synchronization of deployment definitions between the deployment repo and Kubernetes.
 These processes **pull** when changes are detected.

-### Embark deployment detail
+### Lighthouse Developer Portal Deployment detail

 - The deployment repo contains a **values file** for each environment e.g. /dev.yaml.
 - The goal of this process is to update the **values file** for the **target environment** with the correct **application version**.